Chinese Fried Wontons

-Chinese dumplings are probably one of the most convenient and versatile foods to keep around.
+Chinese dumplings, especially Chinese Fried Wontons, are probably one of the most convenient and versatile foods to keep around.

 1- They go from frozen to appetizer or dinner in just a few minutes.